alan-turing-institute/scivision/docs/scip/0003-roadmap.md

       - For example, show extra installation instructions when these are required, and give an example of using the model in Python
   - Improvements to the 'new model/new datasource' interface
-  - A community calendar

 ### Automation

   - Template repositories for computer vision models or datasources that are ready for inclusion in the catalog ('cookie cutters').
-  - Consistency/integrity checks, including
+  - Additional consistency and integrity checks, including
       - URLs in the catalogs
       - scivision gallery notebooks (from current scivision projects)
       - checked annotations (decorators)